The Naga

 The Grover Monument

 In 2014, citizens of the Naga village at Jotsoma dedicated a monument to Major General Grover, his officers and soldiers.
-The general’s daughter Mrs Celia Grover was present.
+The general’s daughter-in-law Mrs Celia Grover was present.

 Mrs Celia Grover at the Grover Monument.